 Constantly brushing hair out of your kid’s eyes?
 Time for a trim.
 But while you may have visions of an adorable, Instagram-ready moment, to your child, the experience can be traumatic.
-Here, some expert tips for navigating the experience minus the tears.
+Here, are 9 genius tips to get you through your baby's first haircut, without the tears.

 Schedule a trim during a time that works best for your child.
 “Avoid scheduling it during nap time, snack time or whenever your kid is typically fussy,” advises Cozy Friedman, founder of Cozy’s Cuts for Kids.